Updated: April, 2018

 If you’re reading this, you’ve probably decided to forgo my advice to park beneath the station at La Spezia Centrale and train to the Cinque Terre (more details on that option can be found on my blog post here).

-When you turn off the Litoranea (provincial road SP-370) for Riomaggiore (SP-32), you’ll find yourself on a narrow and winding road leading down to the village.
+When you turn off the Litoranea (SP-370) for Riomaggiore, you’ll find yourself on a narrow and winding road (SP-32) leading down to the village.
 Stay to the right and keep in mind that despite the fact that there’s no median line, this road will have traffic coming in both directions.

 PSA: Unless you find a place to safely pull off the road, do not stop to take photos (yes, it’s beautiful but don’t risk your life or the lives of others by making this rookie mistake).

 When you arrive to the top of the village you will find yourself at a roundabout.
-On the opposite side of the roundabout you’ll see a Tourist Information office.
-Just to the left of the TI office you’ll see a flat road with a gate blocking it.
-On your left you’ll see a road heading downhill.
+On the opposite side of the roundabout you’ll see the Cinque Terre Point (which is the tourist information office).
+Just to the left of the TI office you’ll see a flat road with a gate blocking it and to the left of that you’ll see a road heading downhill.

-Continue driving circa 30 meters down this road and just before the gate you’ll see on your left two entrances to two garages (one is numbered 4 and the other is 5/6).
-These are the entrances to the payment parking garage.
+Continue driving circa 30 meters down this road and just before the gate you’ll see on your left a blue and yellow sign that reads “RIOPARK” and two entrances to the payment parking garage (one entrance is numbered 4 and the other is numbered 5/6).

 There are lights posted by each gate indicating whether or not there are spaces available.
 If the light is green you’re good to go; if the light is red it means the garage is full.